All Products

 To access a Kerberos-encrypted Hive data source, make sure that the Kerberos authentication feature is enabled for the EMR cluster.

-3. (Conditionally required) If the Kerberos authentication feature is enabled for the EMR cluster, download the configuration files required for Kerberos authentication.
+If Kerberos authentication is enabled for the EMR cluster, download the following configuration files:

-1. Log on to the EMR cluster.
-For more information, see the "Log on to the master node of the cluster" section of the Log on to a cluster topic.
+1. Log on to the master node.
+For more information, see the "Log on to the master node of the cluster" section of Log on to a cluster.

-2. Download the krb5.conf file.
-For more information, see the "Configuration files" section of the Basic operations on Kerberos topic.
+2. Download krb5.conf.
+For more information, see the "Configuration files" section of Basic operations on Kerberos.

 env | grep hadoop